 When employees are encouraged (often subtly, through company policies) to do the bare minimum, that is what they will do.
 Companies that don’t reward outside-the-box thinking to help a customer are bound to run into something similar to this next disaster.
 After a Verizon Wireless customer’s dad died, the company continued to charge the account, and since no leeway was given to employees to fix things, they simply shielded themselves behind the “I’m not able to do that” script.

 It’s disgusting to think that this could happen, but this nonsense went on for four months, even after the customer sent in her father’s death certificate.
-Strangling themselves in red tape, it’s hard for me to imagine an instance where Verizon’s support team could do a worse job than they did here.
+It’s hard for me to imagine an instance where Verizon’s support team could do a worse job than they did here.
 Reportedly, one of the staff told the customer “Well, there's nothing else I can do for you,” before laughing and hanging up the phone!

 Fortunately, things were eventually settled for the customer, but not before the press lambasted Verizon’s customer service, an outcome they certainly deserved.